South Carolina Restaurant Manager Beat Black Employee for Years, Forced Him to Work Without Pay: Officials

 Smith said he started busing tables and washing dishes at the restaurant when he was 12, but the alleged incidents started when Edwards took over as manager.

 In October 2014, a frequent customer noticed the scars on his body when he was putting food down and called authorities, who removed Smith from the restaurant, the affiliate said.
-The victim is about 40 years now.
+The victim is about 40 years old now.

 The NAACP office in Conway pushed for tougher charges after a local court accused Edwards of assault, a misdemeanor, CNN affiliate WMBF reported.